 The privacy of MPLS VPN means there is no requirement to encrypt your business traffic unless added security is a requirement.
 Added encryption over MPLS is mostly found in financial and government institutions where maximum possible security is always of utmost importance.
 As a default setting, the majority of UK and global business find MPLS VPN security acceptable since each service provider customer is kept separate regarding traffic routing via VRF tables.

-IIPSec is fundamentally designed to create secure tunnels through public Internet connectivity.
+IPSec is fundamentally designed to create secure tunnels through public Internet connectivity.
 There are a couple of key elements to be aware of when provisioning an Internet VPN.
 The first surrounds encryption.
 The current levels of encryption supported by security services such as AES mean that your data is inherently secure.
-A tutorial on IPSec is out of scope for this article, but the following IPSec Wiki article will assist.
 IPSec will operate in VPN only mode which means any traffic outside of an authenticated endpoint will be dropped.
 The alternative is split tunnel mode which allows companies to benefit from both secure tunnels and local Internet access.
 The downside?
 A firewall is required.
 Whether or not your IT team believe IPSec to be secure enough is open to opinion.

 One of the key original selling points of an MPLS WAN surrounded the any to any connectionless topology.
 The ability for every site to communicate with each other was a fundamental shift from legacy technologies such as Frame Relay hub and spoke deployments.
 On the flip side, an IPSec WAN is capable of any to any topology but at the cost of processing power.
 As the number of sites increases, the processor takes an additional hit where each new location requires a tunnel to every other site creating overhead.
 In this respect, an IPSec VPN is not as scalable when compared to an MPLS network architecture.